 - have a Memorandum and Articles of Association ('Memo & Arts'), which govern its purpose and running.

 The Memo & Arts are prescribed by law.
-An RTM company will not be deemed valid under the Act if it does not match these provisions.
+An RTM company will not be deemed valid if it does not match these provisions.

 Once the RTM company has been registered, officers and members must be appointed.